srikanth7785/Gmaterials_App/DevelopmentJourney(v3).md

 * Nothing is a question of how?, it's just a question of 'what' "exactly" needs to be done.
 * No need to reinvent the wheel, everything's just a Google search away.
 * I ain't no developer, if I can't write maintanable code.
 * It's not gibberish, it's just English.
 Literally, just like writing an English essay, organise everything structurally and sequentially.
 Now, what is gibberish?
-Exactly, that's the point!
+Exactly!

 Well..well..well! that's enough said.
 This is how it's going.
 ___